The Kindred (1987 film): Production

+In order to obtain the needed financing for The Kindred, Jeffrey Obrow and Stephen Carpenter (who along with their producer Stacey Giachino had worked together since their days at UCLA) looked through their script for the most exciting seven minutes worth of moments and used them to film a trailer to show to potential investors.
+The production was picked up F/M Entertainment.
+Along with directors Obrow and Carpenter, the film's editors Earl Ghaffari and John Penney also provided input in the writing with Joseph Stefano hired by F/M Entertainment following the acquisition.
+The monster "Anthony" was designed by Michael McCracken Sr., who had previously made the gremlin for the fourth segment in Twilight Zone: The Movie.

 Principal photography began and wrapped in California, United States.

 Release

 The film began its theatrical release on January 9, 1987.

 After over a decade of work and legal tangles, Synapse Films announced in September 2017 that they would release the film for the first time since its VHS run.
-It was released on Blu-ray and DVD in a limited SteelBook edition of 3 500 units on December 14, 2021, from a new 4K resolution scan.
+It was released on Blu-ray and DVD in a limited SteelBook edition of 3,500 units on December 14, 2021, from a new 4K resolution scan.